For more information contact:

 - Full Admission: applicants must have a bachelor's degree in Engineering, Computer Science, Applied Mathematics, or Physics, from an accredited institution, with a GPA of 3.0 or better.

-- Provisional Admission: applicants must have a bachelor's degree in Engineering, Computer Science, Applied Mathematics, or Physics, from an accredited institution and a GPA slightly below 3.0 (approximately 2.7 – 2.99).
-Applicants who have a degree in a closely related field of study (i.e. Information Technology, Information Assurance, Computer Information Systems), and a GPA of 3.0 or better must also possess at least one (1) of the following certifications: CompTIA Security+, GIAC GSEC, or Certified Ethical Hacker certification.
+- Provisional Admission: applicants who have a degree in a closely related field of study (i.e. Information Technology, Information Assurance, Computer Information Systems), and a GPA of 3.0 or better must also possess at least one (1) of the following certifications: CompTIA Security+, GIAC GSEC, or Certified Ethical Hacker certification.
 Applicants admitted with Provisional Admission will need to complete two core courses with at least a B or better in each course.

 - Advanced Special Student Admission: applicants with a bachelor’s degree in other fields of study with a minimum 3.0 GPA, one of the above mentioned certifications, and 2+ years work experience (after the completion of the bachelors degree) in Information Technology or other closely related field.
-To qualify for this admission, applicants must submit a detailed description of their cybersecurity technical work experience as a personal statement attached to the Applicant Supplement Form (ASF).
+To qualify for this admission, applicants must submit a detailed description of their technical work experience as a personal statement attached to the Applicant Supplement Form (ASF).
 Applicants admitted as Advanced Special Students will need to complete two core courses with at least a B or better in each course in order to be considered for Provisional Admission later on.
 Note: Advanced Special Student Admission admission option is based on each individual's application.

 Learn more about University level efforts in research and education in Cybersecurity.
 MC2 is unique in its comprehensive approach to cybersecurity education, research and technology development, stressing "more-than-tech," interdisciplinary solutions.
 MC2 brings together experts from computer science and engineering with colleagues from across campus in fields such as economics and the social sciences to establish broad-based cybersecurity initiatives.
 UMD ranks among the top 20 public research universities in the nation.
 NSA designated the University of Maryland as a National Center of Academic Excellence in Information Assurance Research.
 The University of Maryland was also named an Intelligence Community "Center of Academic Excellence" by the Department of Homeland Security.